EU CRYPTO REGISTER · AUTHORISED · LAST VERIFIED

 Coinbase's MiCA authorisation above covers spot crypto services only.
 Crypto derivatives - perpetual futures, options, CFDs - fall under MiFID II, a separate EU regime.
 Coinbase's MiFID II status is tracked on a dedicated page.

-Coinbase does not hold a MiFID II authorisation for crypto derivatives in the EEA.
+Coinbase holds a MiFID II authorisation via a separate legal entity.
 See the full MiFID II profile for Coinbase →

 Which crypto services is Coinbase authorised to offer in the EU?